The Prince and the Pauper: Themes

-While written for children, The Prince and the Pauper is both a critique of social inequality and criticism of judging others by their appearance.
+While written for children, The Prince and the Pauper is both a critique of social inequality and a criticism of judging others by their appearance.
 Twain wrote of the book, "My idea is to afford a realizing sense of the exceeding severity of the laws of that day by inflicting some of their penalties upon the King himself and allowing him a chance to see the rest of them applied to others..."

 History

 Having returned from a second European tour—which formed the basis of A Tramp Abroad (1880)—Twain read extensively about English and French history.
 Initially intended as a play, the book was originally set in Victorian England before Twain decided to set it further back in time.
 He wrote The Prince and the Pauper having already started Adventures of Huckleberry Finn.

 The "whipping-boy story", originally meant as a chapter to be part of The Prince and the Pauper, was published in the Hartford Bazar Budget of July 4, 1880, before Twain deleted it from the novel at the suggestion of William Dean Howells.

 Ultimately, The Prince and the Pauper was published by subscription by James R. Osgood of Boston, with illustrations by Frank Thayer Merrill, John Harley and Ludvig Sandöe Ipsen.

 The book bears a dedication to Twain's daughters, Susie and Clara Clemens, and is subtitled "A Tale For Young People of All Ages".